ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 exercises: 20
 questions:
 - "What are the prerequisites for installing ESMValTool from source?"
-- "How do I confirm that the installation was succesful?"
+- "How do I confirm that the installation was successful?"
 objectives:
-- "Execute a succesful ESMValTool installation from source"
+- "Execute a successful ESMValTool installation from the source code"
 keypoints:
 - "ESMValTool is installed from source code that lives in the [GitHub repository](https://github.com/ESMValGroup/ESMValTool)"